-- 5. George Eliot.
+- George Eliot.
 The Mill on the Floss.

 - Thomas Hardy.
-Tess of the 6
+Tess of the d'Urbervilles.

 - 7. Mark Twain.
 The Adventures of Huckleberry Finn.

 Answers must be written in English.
 Texts for detailed study are listed below.
-Candidates will also be required to show adequate knowledge of the following top ics and movements:
+Candidates will also be required to show adequate knowledge of the following topics and movements

-Modernism; Poets of the Thirties; The stream-of-consciousness Novel: Absurd Drama; Colonialism and Post-Colonialism; Indian Writing in English; Marxist, Psychoanalytical and Feminist approaches to lit erature; Post-Modernism.
+Modernism; Poets of the Thirties; The stream-of-consciousness Novel; Absurd Drama; Colonialism and Post-Colonialism; Indian Writing in English; Marxist, Psychoanalytical and Feminist approaches to literature; Modernism.

 - William Butler Yeats.
-The following po-
+The following poems:

-- Faster 1916
+- Easter 1916

 - The Second Coming

 - A Prayer for my daughter.

 - Sailing to Byzantium.

-- The Tower
+- The Tower.

 - Among School Children.

 - Leda and the Swan.

-- Meru

 - Lapis Lazuli

 - The Second Coming

-- Byzantium
+- Byzantium.

-- 2. T.S.
+- T.S.
 Eliot.
 The following poems:

 - The Love Song of J.Alfred Prufrock

 - Journey of the Magi.

-Burnt Norton.
+- Burnt Norton.

-- 3. W.H.
+- W.H.
 Auden.
-The following poems :
+The following poems:

 - Partition

 - Musee des Beaux Arts

 - in Memory of W.B.
 Yeats

 - Lay your sleeping head, my love

 - The Unknown Citizen

 - Consider

 - Mundus Et Infans

-- The Shield of Achilles September 1, 1939
+- The Shield of Achilles

+- September 1, 1939

 - Petition.

-- John Osborne : Look Back in Anger
+- 4. John Osborne: Look Back in Anger.

 - 5. Samuel Beckett.
 Waiting for Godot.

 - 6. Philip Larkin.
 The following poems:

 - Next

 - Please

-- Deceptions Afternoons
+- Deceptions

-- Days
+- Afternoons

-- Mr. Bleaney
+- Days Mr. Bleaney

 - A.K.
 Ramanujan.
-The following poems:
+The following

-- Looking for a Causim on a Swing
+- Looking for a Causim on a

-- A River
+- Swing

-- Of Mothers, among other Things
+- A River Of Mothers, among other Things

 - Love Poem for a Wife 1

 - Small-Scale Reflections on a Great House

 - Obituary

-(All these poems are available in the anthology Ten Twentieth Century Indian Poets, edited by R. Parthasarthy, published by Oxford University Press, New Delhi).
+(All these poems are available in the anthology Ten Twentieth Century Indian Poets, edited by R. Parthasarthy, published by Oxford University Press, New

-- Joseph Conrad.
-Lord Jim
+- 1. Joseph Conrad, Lord Jim

 - James Joyce.
 Portrait of the Artist as a Young Man.

 - D.H.
 Lawrence.
 Sons and Lovers.

 - E.M.
 Forster.
 A Passage to India.

 - Virginia Woolf.
-Mrs Dalloway.
+Mrs Dallowav.
+5.

-- 6. Raja Rao.
+- Raja Rao.
 Kanthapura.
+6.

 - V.S.
 Naipal.
 A House for Mr. Biswas.
-FRENCH